-RECOMMENDATION /ACTION REQUESTED: Staff recommends the Council consider the HRC's previous recommendation that the City of High Point "adopt a Fair Housing Ordinance that is substantially equivalent to federal fair housing laws."
-Adopting this ordinance will require an amendment to the City of High Point's Code of Ordinances amending Sec 4.3.1, Article A, Chapter 3, Title 4.
+RECOMMENDATION/ ACTION REQUESTED: Staff recommends the Council amend the Fair Housing Ordinance in the areas identified by HUD to increase the ordinance's substantial equivalence to federal fair housing laws.
+Adopting this ordinance will require an amendment to the City of High Point's Code of Ordinance amending Sec 4.3.1, Article A, Chapter 3, Title 4.